Industry, Manufacturing, Construction & Transportation

 Machining Skills: Milling (Skills Certificate)

-Private Pilot (Certificate of Achievement)
+Private Pilot Development (Certificate of Achievement)

 Water/Wastewater Treatment: Wastewater Treatment (Associate of Applied Science)